namtoki/English/stock/01_framework.md

   - Wow! `That good?`
 - `Such as?`
 - `I didn't mean it`.
+  - `What I meant was ..`
+    - `What I meant was`, you should do it carefully.
 - `My pleasure`
 - `How kind of you`
 - `I have to say ..`